Azure/iotedge/doc/ModuleStartupOrder.md

-# How to configure priorities for modules
+# How to configure module startup order

 By default, IoT Edge does not impose an ordering in the sequence in which modules are started, updated or stopped.
 Edge Agent by default is the first module that gets started and based on the edge deployment specification, it figures out which modules need to be started, updated or stopped and executes those operations in a non-deterministic order.